PhD programs

 1

 France has one of the world's largest public research systems.
-CNRS (Centre National de la Recherche Scientifique) is the largest research organization in Europe — employing 32,000 researchers and 14,000 engineers.
+CNRS (Centre National de la Recherche Scientifique) is the largest research organisation in Europe, employing 32,000 researchers and 14,000 engineers.
 INSERM (Institut National de la Santé et de la Recherche Médicale) leads health and medical research.
 INRIA (computer science and AI) and CEA (atomic energy and clean tech) are among the top labs globally in their fields.

-For Nepali PhD students: France's joint university-CNRS labs (called Unités Mixtes de Recherche — UMR) offer access to world-class equipment, international collaboration networks, and funded positions.
+For Nepali PhD students: France's joint university-CNRS labs (called Unités Mixtes de Recherche, UMR) offer access to highly ranked equipment, international collaboration networks, and funded positions.
 Many PhD positions are attached to EU Horizon research grants, giving access to international conferences, secondments at other EU labs, and collaborative projects.

 2